 Brown Symbolism

-Brown is the color of the earth.
-It stands for life in general; real, solid and reliable.
-It encourages feelings of warmth and security, a sense of strong connection with the earth.
+Brown is the colour of the earth.
+It stands for life in general: real, solid and reliable.
+It encourages feelings of warmth, security, and a strong connection with the earth.
 In medieval times, brown was associated with the humble lives of the monks, often close to poverty.
 Today, brown is used in modern interior design to depict something natural, of the earth, warm and living.

-Whether we realize the fact or not, color is a major part of our lives.
-They can quietly influence our emotions and consequently our decision-making processes.
-This knowledge should open up our minds to the possible ways by which we can make them an active and positive influence on our day to day existence.
+Whether we realize the fact or not, colour is a major part of our lives.
+They can quietly influence our emotions and, consequently, our decision-making processes.
+This knowledge should open up our minds to the possible ways by which we can make them an active and positive influence on our day-to-day existence.